How to Join

 3. Pick up gear

 Pick up your uniform and your intro packet.
-We recommend washing your uniform before wearing as they will shrink significantly in the first wash.
-You can pick these items up, register, and pay on the same day you are ready to join.
+You can pick these up, register, and pay on the same day you are ready to start.

 4. Attend a class

-Congratulations!
-You are ready to start training.
-Arrive 15 minutes early so that we can give you an orientation and help you with your uniform and basic dojo etiquette.
-During your first class, you’ll learn basic skills such as footwork and how to fall safely before you start learning techniques.
+Arrive 15 minutes early for an orientation.
+During your first class, you’ll learn basic skills such as how to fall safely before you start learning techniques.

 What to expect

 Once you join Seattle Aikikai as a beginner, you will receive individual instruction on basic skills, such as basic etiquette, footwork, striking, rolling, and falling.
 As you progress, you will be fully integrated into the classes and receive group and individual instruction on basic techniques until you have reached a skill level where you can join the All Levels classes.
 All students are expected to help clean and maintain the dojo.

 The people you will train with are not opponents, but training partners.
 There are no winners and losers in Aikido.
 Your partner will take care with your physical well-being and make sure that you are not harmed.